stryan/materia/README.md

 The rough intention is that this tool is deployed on top of an atomic distro like **OpenSUSE MicroOS** or **Fedora CoreOS**, where the majority of the system is controlled as a read-only image and the application servers (like app backends and `nginx`) are run as containers in the read/write section.
 While traditional distros are a supported platform, most design work and testing is done assuming one of the above.

-## Will more secrets backends be supported besides age?
+## Will more attributes backends be supported besides age and sops?

 Yes.
-I hope to add other secrets backends like Vault soon; `age` was just an easy first target and works well with the GitOps style.
+I hope to add other attributes backends like Vault soon; `age` and `sops` were just easy first targets and work well with the GitOps style.

-On a related note, secrets management tools like `ansible-vault` are not within scope of the project.
-It is expected to manage secrets entirely with a third party tool.
+On a related note, management tools like `ansible-vault` are not within scope of the project.
+It is expected to manage attributes entirely with a third party tool.

 ## Is this related to Final Fantasy?